 - X-apikey=APIKEY: This is where you'd need to include your actual APIKEY, replacing the letters with that.
 It would look something like: X-apikey=e19c38...

-- How to find your APIKEY: Click on the Cog Wheel in the bottom left hand corner > Account > My Settings > scroll down and click Show API Key
+- How to find your APIKEY: Click on the Cog Wheel in the bottom left hand corner > My Settings and just under your name/email up top you'll click Show API Key

 - &realdates=yes: If you exclude this everything will be in a unix timestamp, I prefer real dates :-)

 Your final URL will look something like this once all of changes have been made.
 This URL is presuming your Domain=Jarvis and the APIKEY=123abc

 Here's a snapshot of what the Excel will look like:

 The biggest thing to note is the "-1" scores.
 That means they did NOT submit a survey response.
 You'll notice rows 4, 5, 6 all have -1 with no opened date, which means they haven't seen the email.
 Row 7 shows an opened date, which means they opened the email but did not respond.
 This download will include ALL custom data points that you have on AskNicely.

 Getting your historical data in a json request

 - The only change: right after 100000/1/0 I changed "excel" to "json", that's the only update.

 Here's a snapshot of how that data shows up on a web page format: